learning-zone/angularjs-basics/README.md

  - List types of scopes directive can have?
  - How Directives are compiled?
  - What are the directives in angularJS?
+ - What are different ways to invoke a directive?

 ### 4. Filters